Loading…

 Kelly Gradstein

-Director of Student Wellness, Outreach, and Engagement, Temecula Valley Unified School District
+Director of Student Welfare & Success, Temecula Valley Unified School District

-As the Director of Student Wellness, Outreach, and Engagement, I am responsible for supporting Health Services, the Social-Emotional Learning Team, and for providing site support to Administrators across our district in the areas of student discipline, enrollment, attendance, and...
+As the Director of Student Welfare & Success, I am responsible for supporting our district's Centralized Enrollment Center, the Social-Emotional Learning Team, and for providing site support to Administrators across our district in the areas of student discipline, enrollment, attendance...
 Read More →

 LM